pnp/sp-dev-fx-webparts/samples/react-image-editor/README.md

 * PNP Placeholder control if not Configured
 * PNP WebpartTitle control  (toggle Show/Hide in property pane)
-* PNP FilePicker control to pick Images (is mocked on localworkbench)
+* PNP FilePicker control to pick Images (is mocked on local workbench)
 * Office UI Fabric